 Millbrook is a very small village located in the state of New York.
 With a population of 1,406 people and two constituent neighborhoods, Millbrook is the 653rd largest community in New York.
-Millbrook has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Millbrook has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages, Millbrook isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Millbrook are a mix of both white- and blue-collar jobs.
 Overall, Millbrook is a village of managers, professionals, and service providers.
 There are especially a lot of people living in Millbrook who work in management occupations (13.36%), business and financial occupations (11.24%), and office and administrative support (10.32%).